Zuehlke/vagrant-chef-exercises/chef-tdd-cookstyle/README.md

 7 files inspected, 2 offenses detected
-rake aborted!
-Command failed with status (1): [cookstyle ....]
-/home/user/vagrant-chef-exercises/tdd-myapp/cookbooks/myapp/Rakefile:3:in `block in <top (required)>'
-Tasks: TOP => cookstyle
-(See full trace by running task with --trace)
 ```

 And ooops, it already found something in our `Rakefile`.
 We are using the outdated Ruby 1.9 syntax here and should use the Ruby 2.0 syntax instead.